 Test Runner (Twister)

-When using (at least) one -v option, twister’s console output shows for every test how the test is run (qemu, native_sim, etc.) or whether the binary was just built.
+When using (at least) one -v option, twister’s console output shows for every test application how the test is run (qemu, native_sim, etc.) or whether the binary was just built.
 There are a few reasons why twister only builds a test and doesn’t run it:

 • The test is marked as build_only: true in its .yaml configuration file.